 Furthermore, people with disabilities who are seeking information or services from a federal agency must also have access to and use of information and data that is comparable to that provided to individuals without disabilities, unless such a change would impose an undue burden on the agency.

-Section 508 covers all Electronic and Information Technology (EIT).
-EIT is defined as “any equipment or interconnected system or subsystem of equipment that is used in the automatic acquisition, storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information.”
+Section 508 covers all (Revised) Information and Communication Technology (ICT).
+ICT is defined as “any equipment or interconnected system or subsystem of equipment that is used in the automatic acquisition, storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information.”

 Nevertheless, the scope of Section 508 is limited to the federal sector.

 Americans with Disabilities Act